Semantic-Aware Reconstruction Error for Detecting AI-Generated Images: Proposed Method

 \subsection{Motivation}

-Existing methods for detecting fake images primarily rely on visual artifacts or traces left by the generative models.
-A representative example is DIRE, which reconstructs the input image with a pre-trained diffusion model and leverages the pixel-wise reconstruction error as a discriminative feature for classification.
+Existing methods~\cite{FreDect,cnnspot,dire,drct, fakeinversion} for detecting fake images primarily rely on visual artifacts or traces left by the generative models.
+A representative example is DIRE~\cite{dire}, which reconstructs the input image with a pre-trained diffusion model and leverages the pixel-wise reconstruction error as a discriminative feature for classification.
 It is based on the assumption that fake images exhibit smaller reconstruction errors than real images, as both the original and reconstructed images belong to the same generative distribution and thus share similar visual patterns.
-However, our empirical observations suggest that this assumption does not hold in OOD scenarios, where fake images are synthesized by unseen generators that were not available during training.
-As shown in Figure 1, when Stable Diffusion v1.4 is used for reconstruction, fake images from unseen models such as ADM or BigGAN produce much larger reconstruction errors, even exceeding those of real images.
-This implies that diverse generative models, including the reconstruction model and unseen generators, exhibit distinctive characteristics and traces.
-From this observation, we suggest that methods relying on visual artifacts from a specific generation process may struggle to generalize in OOD scenarios.
-This limitation highlights the need for more generalizable and robust detection cues that can perform reliably across diverse generative models.
+However, our empirical observation suggests that this assumption often does not hold in OOD scenarios, where fake images are synthesized by unseen generators that were not available during training.
+As shown in \cref{fig:motivation}, when Stable Diffusion v1~\cite{sd} is used for reconstruction, fake images from unseen models such as ADM~\cite{adm} or BigGAN~\cite{biggan} produce much larger reconstruction errors~(\ie, DIREs), even exceeding those of real images.
+These findings indicate that diverse generative models, including the reconstruction model and unseen generators, exhibit distinctive characteristics and traces.
+Therefore, detection methods that rely on visual artifacts from a specific generation process may struggle to generalize in OOD scenarios.
+This limitation highlights the need for more robust and generalizable detection cues that can perform reliably across diverse generators.

-\subsection{Semantic-aware Reconstruction Error}
+\subsection{Semantic-Aware Reconstruction Error}

-We introduce Semantic-Aware Reconstruction Error (SARE), a novel detection feature designed to improve generalization in fake image detection.
-The core hypothesis behind SARE is that the relationship between an image and its caption may reflect fundamental differences between real and fake images, and thus serve as a generalizable detection cue.
+We propose Semantic-Aware Reconstruction Error (SARE), a novel detection feature designed to enhance generalization in AI-generated image detection.
+The hypothesis of SARE is that the relationship between an image and its caption may reflect fundamental differences between real and fake images, and thus serve as a generalizable detection cue.
 SARE aims to effectively leverage this property by introducing a caption-guided reconstruction framework.
-The framework consists of three main steps: (1) image captioning, (2) caption-guided image reconstruction, and (3) SARE extraction.
+Our proposed method consists of three main steps: (a) image captioning, (b) caption-guided image reconstruction, and (c) SARE extraction.
+An overview of the SARE framework is illustrated in \cref{fig:overall}.

-\subsubsection{Image Captioning}
+\subsubsection{Image Captioning.}

 For a given image $x$, we utilize a pre-trained image captioning model to generate a descriptive caption $C$.
 This caption $C$ is used as the text condition for the subsequent reconstruction process.